 Conversations Worldview Kit

 If all of this sounds intriguing, you might want to purchase Brimwood Press's Conversations Worldview Kit that includes all of the above items plus Conversations from the Garden.
 Conversations from the Garden is based on the premise that the first three chapters of the Bible "hold the seed plot of the entire Bible and the foundation of a Christian worldview" (p. i).
-The book is to be used for group/family discussion and is appropriate for a wide age span.
+The book is to be used for group or family discussion and is appropriate for a wide age span.
 It can be used at any time and is not contingent on the other items in the kit.

 As with CTAP, it sets the stage for Socratic discussions that lead students to think through basic concepts such as the uniqueness of man in creation, "God's rules," the nature of Satan, the meaning of freedom, the Lamb of God, and the Fall.
 Excerpts from J.R.R.
 Tolkien's Silmarillion are used as part of the discussions from time to time, so you need a copy of that book.
 With only 33 pages, Conversations provides minimal background information.
 It consists mostly of discussion questions, and the progression of questions tends to lead students toward acceptance of a Christian worldview.